sacridini/Awesome-Geospatial/README.md

 * [rioxarray](https://github.com/corteva/rioxarray) - rasterio xarray extension.
 * [geemap](https://github.com/giswqs/geemap) - A Python package for interactive mapping with Google Earth Engine, ipyleaflet, and ipywidgets.
 * [Intake-stac](https://github.com/intake/intake-stac) - This is an intake data source for SpatioTemporal Asset Catalogs (STAC).
+* [CoastSat](https://github.com/kvos/CoastSat) - CoastSat is an open-source software toolkit written in Python that enables users to obtain time-series of shoreline position at any coastline worldwide from 30+ years (and growing) of publicly available satellite imagery.

 ## Perl